TawfikYasser/rbtJ/README.md

 # rbtJ
-This repository contains "red black tree" implementation and GUI visualization with (Java).
+This repository contains "Red Black Tree" implementation and GUI visualization with (Java).